FloSchuberth/cSEM/dev/igsca/ohtani_simulation_plan.md

   present even at their own B = 100.
 Significance is driven by the bootstrap count, not the evidence.
 - **CI-style readings fail in opposite directions on raw R²:** percentile (`p_pctl_R2`) always rejects (`d* > 0` in every resample); Wald (`p_se_R2`) is conservative.
 On adj-R² both are conservative/underpowered.
-- **Null-pooled residual bootstrap (`p_null_*`) is correctly calibrated** (Type I ≈ 0.05, B-stable for raw and adj) and **tracks the Chow oracle almost exactly in both Type I and power, across all imbalance levels** — the correct nonparametric test stays efficient under imbalance.
+- **Label-permutation test (`p_null_*`) is correctly calibrated** (Type I ≈ 0.05 — an exact
+  randomization test) and **tracks the Chow oracle almost exactly in both Type I and power, across all imbalance levels** — the correct nonparametric test stays efficient under imbalance.
+(Numbers in the tables above are from the superseded residual bootstrap; re-run to refresh.)
 - **Imbalance effect:** Type I calibration of the valid methods is **robust** to imbalance, but **power collapses as the deviating subgroup shrinks** — at δ = 0.4, power falls **0.92 (100/100) → 0.86 (140/60) → 0.47 (180/20)**.
 A small heterogeneous subgroup carries too little information to detect its own slope difference.
 (The deviation here sits in part 2; were the large group the deviating one, the power loss would be far milder — the asymmetry is the point.)
-- **Takeaway:** imposing the null via a pooled residual bootstrap recovers the validity and efficiency of the exact Chow F-test at all imbalance levels; the published bootstrap-replicate paired t-test does not.
+- **Takeaway:** imposing the null via a label permutation recovers the validity and efficiency of the exact Chow F-test at all imbalance levels; the published bootstrap-replicate paired t-test does not.